 Any person who binges on a lot of food then vomits or throws up any food after eating has a negative relationship to food.
 Most likely this is caused by an underlying eating disorder called anorexia nervosa or bulimia nervosa.
 Left undiagnosed, a person can enter into physical distress without proper nutrients along with an increased risk of mental health disorders.

 Hired Power supports individuals in recovery from addiction.
-If you or a loved one need help recovering from addiction to drugs or alcohol, we are here to help guide you.
-Call us to get started today.
+If you or a loved one need help to recover from addiction to drugs or alcohol, we are here to help guide you.
+Call us at 800.910.9299 to get started today.